Related ToolsSuperhumanMailchimpCustomerHubspot

 The Free Tier Trap

-This creates an awkward gap: beginners who’d most benefit from AI assistance are priced out, while experienced marketers on the Standard tier may find the AI suggestions too basic.
+This creates an awkward gap: beginners who’d most benefit from AI assistance are priced out, while experienced marketers on the Standard tier often find the AI suggestions too basic.
 The sweet spot is small businesses with 1,000-5,000 subscribers willing to pay $50-100/month.

 Practical Limitations